 Issue

 When copying or exporting from Excel, the size of the resulting image is slightly different from the original table/chart.
-This can be verified when the scale percentage or the height and width in centimetres is different.
+This can be verified when the scale percentage or the height and width in centimetres differ.

 Below is an example of the mentioned discrepancies using a copy/paste or UpSlide's export functionality :